Please see below for a link to the interactive parking map or a printable PDF version.

 Payment of Fines

-All fines are payable at the Student Services Center within 30 days of tickets being issued.
+All fines are payable at the Student Services Center (or by sending in a check) within 30 days of tickets being issued.

 All vehicles towed are done so at the owners’ expense.
 Vehicles that have been towed require a voucher from Drake Public Safety prior to picking up the vehicle from the tow company.
 Any vehicle eligible for towing in which the owner returns to the vehicle, or the vehicle is moved before the arrival of the tow company shall be assessed a charge of the ticket plus $50.
 All outstanding fines must be paid in full.